 The Zoning Ordinance and its associated Zoning Map define the specific categories or districts where residential, commercial, industrial and other types of land uses are allowed to be located.
 The document provides the details of what can be developed in the particular districts and how it can be developed.
 The Zoning Ordinance also defines the developmental procedures for a particular land use or developmental consideration.
 The current Zoning Ordinance (Ordinance #8514) became effective on October 21, 2003.
 This document upgrades and replaces the previous ordinance which dated from 1981.
-These documents are available at the Public Library or for purchase at the Department of City Planning, 649 Conkey Street, Hammond, IN 46324 (219) 853-6398.

 All new construction must be approved and issued an Improvement Location Permit by the Zoning Department prior to receiving a Building Permit.